Net::Whois - WHOIS Scraper checks domain data and registration status

 🔗 Domain parameters

-The preset allows collecting e-mail addresses of domains via the Whois service.
+The preset allows collecting domain email addresses via the WHOIS service.

 - Whether the domain is registered or not